Giving Household Brands the Apple Treatment — How to Upgrade a Brand

 About as surprising as if anyone on Virgin Atlantic treated you the way the hostesses do when you fly American Airways (we all have to have one company we love to hate and after a few uncomfortable encounters with their staff, let’s just say we’ve chosen American Airways).

-Virgin is different from other household names in that it’s an iconic brand.
+Virgin is different from other household names because it’s an iconic brand.

-It’s not just a brand we’re all used to; it’s a brand that has made a name for itself all around the world thanks to its sass.
+It’s not just a brand we’re all used to; it’s a brand that has made a name for itself worldwide thanks to its sass.

 The Design That Makes a Brand Iconic

 When Virgin presents a cell phone contract, it comes across differently than when Vodacom does so, yet the service itself can be identical.

 Branding is about perception — how a brand is perceived depends on how it’s presented.